Miloshinjo/code-shorts-blog/src/content/blog/recreate-redux.md

 ```

 This is very very basic redux implementation, which is meant to be a small coding excercise to try and recreate how a popular library works under the hood.
 The real implementation can be found on their github page.

+You can play around with the exercise yourself using this [StackBlitz URL](https://stackblitz.com/edit/typescript-ssfb2t?file=index.ts).

 Thanks for reading.😊